 "I'm surveying two years' worth of data, covering 1997-98, from Wind, ACE, and Polar," Spann explained.
 In that period are more than 30 events where Polar was in the right position high above the aurora while wind data were returned by Wind and ACE.

 Sign up for our EXPRESS SCIENCE NEWS delivery

 But when multiplied by the cross section of space carved out by the Earth plus its magnetosphere, it becomes a significant bundle of power that can have global effects.
 A pulse of 15 nanopascals is rare.
 Even the powerful Jan.
 10, 1999, coronal mass ejection increased

 Left: Because the UVI filters out everything but a few narrow bands of light, the Earth is invisible in UVI images (maps have to be added, as in the panel earlier in the story).
 Geophysicists prefer to adjust the UVI images so local noon - 0 in the image - is down and midnight - 12 - is up.
 The center of the plot is the magnetic - not geographic - north pole since the magnetic field is the major player.
 Links to.
 Credit: NASA/Marshall and UVI Imaging Team.
-A is also available.
+A

 "Under certain conditions, the magnetosphere will contract," Spann said, "and that initiates some brightening on the dayside of the aurora.
 As the pulse travels down the flank of the magnetosphere, we see the brightening traveling around the auroral arc."